 Before surgery, your child's anesthesiologist will administer the proper anesthetics to ensure your child is asleep and feeling no pain during the procedure.
 During the procedure, the doctor will administer and coordinate ventilation, drug and other treatments that support heart, lung, kidney, brain and other critical functions.
 And after the surgery, we'll monitor your child's functions until they are stabilized in the cardiac intensive care unit.

-More pre-op information
+More pre-operative information